sirspudd/sirspudd.github.io/_posts/2017-06-24-raspberry-pi-arch-audio.md

 I've reimplemented the original PWM-based 11-bit audio @48kHz as 7-bit 2nd-order Sigma-Delta modulated at 781.25kHz.
 The effective noise floor with this scheme approximates that of CD-quality audio DACs."

-Dude appears to know his shit as the link about indicates.
+Dude appears to know his shit as the link above indicates.

 # Functionality